 The behaviour outlined above merely follows the mandates of the GDPR.
 Should there be any doubt about any of this, consider approaching your DPO for clarification and guidance.

-We already solicit cookie consent on our website
+What if we already solicit cookie consent on our official website?

 PUBLISHED: September 24, 2019